prototypefund/reproducible-website/_docs/build_toolchain_from_source.md

 ---------------------------------

-The source for the different components can be retrieved from online repository.
+The source for the different components can be retrieved from online repositories.
 Using release tarballs might be preferable as they are easier to cache, [mirror, checksum and verify]({{ "/docs/volatile-inputs/" | prepend: site.baseurl }}).
 When retrieving the source from a version control system repository, it's best to have a precise reference to the code version.
 With Git,